laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 Light programs 1 and 2 share the global variable ``i_am_global``.
 Light program 1 and 3 declare another global variable ``VARIABLE3``.
 Light program 2 also declares ``VARIABLE3``, but as local variable, so in this example ``VARIABLE3`` of light program 2 is a separate, private storage location from the global ``VARIABLE3`` shared by light programs 1 and 3.

-### Predefined variables
+### Pre-defined variables

-There a few global variables predefined for all light programs:
+There a few global variables pre-defined for all light programs:

 - **clicks**